tenzir/tenzir/web/docs/setup/tune.md

 For an in-depth comparison, take a look at our [blog post on Feather and Parquet](/blog/parquet-and-feather-writing-security-telemetry).

+One final word of caution: a query over a Parquet store is currently not interruptible and executes over the entire store.
+This is an deficiency in our implementation that we aim to fix in the future.
+We recommend Feather when tail latencies are an issue.
 :::

 VAST supports [rebuilding the entire database](#rebuild-partitions) in case you